allegravia/LaboratorioBioinformatica/esercitazioni/tutorial_on_homology_modelling.md

 > ## Learning Outcomes
 > By the end of this lesson, the learner will be able to:
+>
-> * List and discuss the Homology modelling principles
+> * List and discuss homology modelling principles
 > * Describe the tools for homology modelling available at https://toolkit.tuebingen.mpg.de/#/
 > * Justify the choice of a given template over the others
-> * Build the homology model of Gadd45β using HHPred
+> * Build the homology model of the vascular endothelial growth factor 1 domain 4 VEGFR1_D4  using HHPred
-> * Do model quality assessment using QMEAN
+> * Assess the quality of the model using QMEAN
-> * Point to relevant information on how to get help.
+> * Point to relevant information on how to get help
+>

 ------------

-In this tutorial we will see how to build the homology model of Gadd45β.
+In this tutorial we will see how to build the homology model of VEGFR1_D4.

 Let's start with some introduction on the three-dimensional (3D) structure of proteins.
 Where can we find the spatial coordinates of biological macromolecules?